danellisprojects/danellisprojects.github.io/_pages/cv.md

 Customer Service: Approachable nature provides skills in connecting well with others and using active listening skills to identify their needs and requirements.
 A strong communicator who can provide information and instructions clearly.

-Time Management: An excellent timekeeper who can manage their time well to ensure tasks are completed to deadlines and targets are met.
+***Time Management***: An excellent timekeeper who can manage their time well to ensure tasks are completed to deadlines and targets are met.

-Teamwork: Experience working within small teams, building effective working relationships with other members of staff.
+***Teamwork***: Experience working within small teams, building effective working relationships with other members of staff.

 Health and Safety: Consistent record in following health and safety regulations.
 Experience being a fire warden.